 Our system of public education is responsible for educating all students, including students with disabilities.
 Only when special education and general education work together can we be confident that no child will be left behind.

 The CCD Education Task Force understands policymakers are committed to increasing educational outcomes for students with disabilities served by IDEA.
 We welcome that goal.
-In reauthorizing IDEA, the Task Force urges policymakers to analyze carefully each issue of concern to determine whether the concern results from a problem with the current statute or a problem of inappropriate, ineffective or incomplete implementation of the current statute.
-Such an analysis should guide policymakers in determining whether changes are required to enhance implementation of current law or whether requirements of the statute need to be changed.
+In reauthorizing IDEA, the Task Force urges policymakers to analyze carefully each issue of concern to determine whether the concern results from a problem with the current statute or a problem of inappropriate, ineffective, or incomplete implementation of the current statute.
+Such an analysis should guide policymakers in determining whether changes are required to enhance the implementation of current law or whether requirements of the statute need to be changed.
 CCD urges Congress to adhere to the following principles during the reauthorization process.

 All children should be provided a quality public education that promotes academic success.

 The tyranny of low expectations has produced limited academic success among too many students, including students with disabilities.
 Research shows student achievement significantly improves when teachers and other faculty hold high expectations for students.
 All children, including children with disabilities, must be identified and provided a free, appropriate public education in the least restrictive environment (LRE).